The Ultimate 10-Day Washington National Parks Itinerary

 Now that I’ve finally caught up with all the blog entries from our 2018 Washington adventure, I’d like to share with you our overall itinerary.
 I’ve linked up the individual blog posts below if you’d like to find out exactly what we did on that day.
 I’ve also tried to highlight where the trip can be extended.
 Starting and ending in Seattle, we basically did a giant counter-clockwise circle around Washington.
-I’ve put the starting point at Everett, WA because that’s technically where we started from after my Ragnar race and also it makes the starting and ending points distinct.
+I’ve put the starting point at Everett, WA because that’s technically where we started from after my Ragnar race and it’s also easier to see the route since the ending point in Seattle is different.

 Here’s a high-level overview of the itinerary and where we overnighted.
 Please note that this itinerary includes affiliate links.
 Please read our affiliate disclosure.